atticuscornett/mimacro-docs/Writerside/topics/Structures.md

 : Whether the value must be set by the user.
 Defaults to `true` if not set.

 ### PinOut
+A PinOut object contains the port configuration of a mimacro device.

+analog (Number[])
+: List of device analog pin configuration states.
+(Convert ids to parts using [parts.json](https://github.com/atticuscornett/mimacro/blob/main/parts.json).)

+digital (Number[])
+: List of device digital pin configuration states.
+(Convert ids to parts using [parts.json](https://github.com/atticuscornett/mimacro/blob/main/parts.json).)

 ### PinProperties

+A PinProperties object contains the advanced settings for each pin of a mimacro device.

+analog (object)

+: Advanced settings for analog pins.

+: Object properties:
+- minChange (Number) - The minimum value change for the analog pin to update.
+- timeout (Number) - The minimum amount of time between analog pin updates.

+digital (object)
+: Advanced settings for digital pins.

+: Object Properties:
+- timeout (Number) - The minimum amount of time between digital pin updates.